-It came seventh in Forbeslist of top 20 jobs for work-life balance.
-A study by the Nielsen Norman Group also found that UX designers love their work - respondents rated their career satisfaction as 5.4 on a scale of 1-7.
+It came seventh in Forbes list of top 20 jobs for work-life balance d a recent study by the Nielsen Norman Group found that UX designers love their work!
+Respondents rated their career satisfaction as 5.4 on a scale of 1-7:

-However, as a discipline which is still in it infancy, many people aren’t really sure what qualifications are required to work in the field.
+As a discipline which is still in it infancy, there is no clear consensus on which qualifications are required to work in the field.
 Before I looked into a career in UX design, I assumed that anyone with the word ‘designer’ in their job title must have a degree from an art school.

 However that is simply not the case.
-UXers come from a wide range of backgrounds, from psychology to project management - you can read about my path here!
+I’d argue that very few UXers studied UX at university.
+We come from a wide range of backgrounds, from psychology to project management (you can read about my path here.)

-So, do you need a qualification to work in UX?
+So, do you need a UX degree to work as a UX designer?
 Read on to find out!